DocumentationAPI ReferenceRelease Notes

 print("SUCCESS: All 'treatments & medications' scores meet the threshold.")

-The specific implementation depends on your CI/CD tool.
-Whether you use GitHub Actions, CircleCI, or Jenkins, you'll add a step that runs a script combining Steps 1 and 2.
-If an assert statement fails, the script will exit with an error, which in turn fails the pipeline build.
-Your script can also output a link to the Deepchecks app for easy debugging.
+The specific implementation depends on your tool.
+Add a step that runs a script combining Steps 1 and 2 - if an assertion fails, the script exits with an error, which fails the build.
+Here's a GitHub Actions example:

 # In your .github/workflows/ci.yml file